MuraliB123/HCS-5/README.md

 This repository holds the files of our project..

 ## Front End
-1.HTML
-2.CSS
-3.Javascript
-4.AJAX
+1. HTML
+2. CSS
+3. Javascript
+4. AJAX

 ## Backend

-1.Gunicorn server
+1. Gunicorn server
-2.SQLAlCHEMY as ORM
+2. SQLAlCHEMY as ORM
-3.MYSQL database
+3. MYSQL database
-4.FLASK python framework
+4. FLASK python framework
-## GUI interface